poojanv123/noora_health_task/README.md

 The following data quality validations are executed as part of the pipeline:

 1. check_duplicates:
-Identifies near-duplicate records where content values are identical and inserted_at timestamps are within 2 minutes of each other
+Identifies near-duplicate records where content values are identical and message_inserted_at timestamps are within 2 minutes of each other

 2. check_datetime_format:
 Flags records where message_inserted_at is NULL after parsing to detect rows with improperly formatted datetime strings that failed timestamp conversion.